corda/corda/docs/source/getting-set-up.rst

 4. Install `Gradle <https://gradle.org/install/>`_.
 If you are using a supported Corda sample, the included ``gradlew`` script should install Gradle automatically.

-  Please note: Corda requires Gradle version 5.4.1 at a minimum.
+  Please note: Corda 4.x requires Gradle version 4.10 while Corda 5.x requires 5.4.1.

 Next steps
 ----------